mpaulacaldas/mpaulacaldas/content/post/2020-04-13-recycling-yaml-metadata/index.en.markdown

   - rmarkdown
   - ymlthis
 slug: rmarkdown-yaml-metadata
+description: About rmarkdown's metadata object and the yamlthis package.
 ---

 I recently discovered two nice features of the [rmarkdown](https://github.com/rstudio/rmarkdown/) package that deal with the YAML metadata of R Markdown documents: the `metadata` object and the `yaml_front_matter()` function.
 Both of these are generally used "behind the scenes" in the code of other R packages, but I found them very useful in my day-to-day reporting workflow.
 In this post, I will explain my understanding of these objects, and I will show a couple of helper functions I created with the [ymlthis](https://ymlthis.r-lib.org/index.html) package.